 This occurs when, even at the same price, consumers are willing to buy a higher (or lower) quantity of goods.
 This will occur if there is a shift in the conditions of demand.

 A shift to the right in the demand curve can occur for a number of reasons:

 - Income.
 An increase in disposable income enabling consumers to be able to afford more goods.
 Higher income could occur for a variety of reasons, such as higher wages and lower taxes.

 - Quality.
-An increase in the quality of the good e.g. better quality digital cameras encourage people to buy one.
+An increase in the quality of the good e.g. better quality digital cameras encourages people to buy one.

-- Advertising can increase brand loyalty to the goods and increase demand.
+- Advertising can increase brand loyalty to goods and increase demand.
 For example, higher spending on advertising by Coca Cola has increased global sales.

 - Substitutes.
 An increase in the price of substitutes, e.g. if the price of Samsung mobile phones increases, this will increase the demand for Apple iPhones – a major substitute for the Samsung.

 - Complements.
 A fall in the price of complements will increase demand.
 E.g. a lower price of Play Station 2 will increase the demand for compatible Play Station games.

 - Weather: In cold weather, there will be increased demand for fuel and warm weather clothes.

 - Expectations of future price increases.
 A commodity like gold may be bought due to speculative reasons; if you think it might go up in the future, you will buy now.